exonum/exonum-doc/src/get-started/data-proofs.md

 ## Declare Persistent Data

-Similarly to a simple cryptocurrency demo we need to declare the data that we will store in our blockchain, i.e. the `Wallet` type:
+Similarly to the tutorial on creating a service we need to declare the data that we will store in our blockchain, i.e. the `Wallet` type:

 ```rust
 encoding_struct! {